rwbr/flutter_neat_and_clean_calendar/README.md

 ///     top bar well get suppressed.
 Default is [false].
 /// [hideBottomBar] at the moment has no function.
 Default is [false].
 /// [events] are of type [Map<DateTime, List<NeatCleanCalendarEvent>>].
 This data structure containes the events to display
+/// [defaultDayColor] is the color applied to days in the current month, that are not selected.
+/// [defaultOutOfMonthDayColor] is the color applied to days outside the current month.
 /// [selctedColor] this is the color, applied to the circle on the selcted day
 /// [todayColor] this is the color of the date of today
 /// [todayButtonText] is a [String].
 With this property you can set the caption of the today icon (button to navigate to today).